srobo/team-emails/SR2024/2023-09-27-chase-details-for-kits.md

     SHIPPING_ADDRESS

-To ensure that you receive your robotics kit before Kickstart, please provide us with the details necessary by Sunday 1st October.
+To ensure that you receive your robotics kit before Kickstart, please provide us with the details described above by Sunday 1st October.

 -- SR Competition Committee